Lake Quinault country road in fall

 Indie Auto offers an independent look at the American Automobile

-This reflects my background.
-As a kid I was obsessed with becoming a car designer.
-However, in addition to drawing cars, I pored over auto production tables and wrote ad copy.
-My knowledge about the auto industry mostly came from a large library of books and magazines I slowly accumulated with my meager earnings.
+However, as a kid I was obsessed with becoming a car designer.
+In addition to drawing cars, I pored over auto production tables and wrote ad copy.
+Sometimes I penned smart-ass letters to Car and Driver that were never sent.

 As life would have it, I ended up going into journalism and policy research.
-Along the way I earned a doctorate.
-So in a sense Indie Auto is a post-retirement project done in partnership with my inner 10 year old — who, after all these years, is still a little pissed that I didn’t become a car designer.
+Along the way I earned a doctorate in public affairs.

-This is why this website has a bit of a split personality.
-The adult side of me weighs in on serious topics, such as the web’s dumbing down of automotive history and journalism.
+This eclectic background can give Indie Auto a split personality.
+The policy analyst in me weighs in on serious topics.
 Meanwhile, my inner child has a little fun by including offbeat photography, satirical stories and fake advertising (go here and here).
 That’s right: Instead of selling your eyeballs to real advertisers, Indie Auto posts fake ads that offer wry social commentary.

 "Don't believe everything you think" bumpersticker illustrates goal of transcending groupthink